New Zealand borders and visa processing

 For prospective PhD candidates – information for international students currently offshore regarding the admission processes.

-The University of Otago continues to welcome and accept applications from international students for studies at Bachelors, Honours, Masters and Postgraduate Certificate/Diploma levels.
+The University of Otago continues to welcome applications from international students for studies at bachelor’s, honours, master’s, and postgraduate certificate / diploma levels.

 Additional application information

-The University of Otago is currently accepting additional English language proficiency tests due to COVID 19 impact on normal testing centres for applicants who are offshore.
+Please check the English language requirements webpage for information on English language proficiency tests, including any additional tests which may be accepted due to COVID-19 impact on normal testing centres for applicants who are offshore.

 The University of Otago participates in selected online and in-person education fairs and events around New Zealand and the world to meet with students considering their future study options.
 At these events, you can talk with our international recruitment staff for personal guidance about study options, how to apply, scholarships, accommodation, and life at Otago.